 So, what’s our grand estate planning lesson here?
 No matter the size of your estate, you need and deserve a solid estate plan to protect your wishes and whatever legacy you wish to leave to loved ones.
 We’re here to help you figure out the best plan to achieve those goals.

 We hope this information was useful to you and helps you and your families.
-If you have a specific question, please don’t hesitate to call our office at 717-232-4701.
+If you have a specific question, please don’t hesitate to call our office to speak to a probate attorney at 717-232-4701.